ericz323/Two-Stage-Recommendation-Engine/README.md

 ![SciPy](https://img.shields.io/badge/SciPy-8CAAE6?style=for-the-badge&logo=scipy&logoColor=white)
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)

-This project simulates how Spotify might build a "Discover Weekly" playlist end-to-end: give it a playlist, and it hands back twenty tracks the listener probably hasn't heard yet but would likely enjoy.
+Simulates how Spotify might build a "Discover Weekly" playlist end-to-end: given a playlist, it hands back twenty recommended tracks the user might enjoy.
 Trained on the Spotify Million Playlist Dataset, roughly 66 million listening interactions across 2 million tracks.

-Rather than pushing that much data through a single monolithic model, the project splits the problem into a **Two-Stage Funnel**: a fast retrieval pass that narrows millions of candidates down to a couple hundred, followed by a more expensive ranking pass that sorts those down to the final twenty. **PostgreSQL** handles the heavy, out-of-core data transformations, **Polars** does the vectorized feature engineering, and **XGBoost (Learning-to-Rank)** handles the final sort.
+Rather using a single model, this project splits the problem into a **Two-Stage Funnel**: a fast retrieval pass that narrows millions of candidates down to a couple hundred, followed by a ranking pass that sorts those down to the final twenty. **PostgreSQL** handles the heavy, out-of-core data transformations, **Polars** does the vectorized feature engineering, and **XGBoost (Learning-to-Rank)** handles the final sort.

 ## Dataset Overview

-The pipeline orchestrates over two sizeable tables from the start:
+The pipeline works over two large tables from the start:

 ### 1. Interaction Matrix (`interaction_matrix`)
 From the Spotify Million Playlist Dataset.
 Each row is an implicit co-occurrence signal — a track that showed up